fitbl4nk/bl4nk.kr/content/blog/SECCON CTF 2023 Quals - datastore1/index.md

 ```

 It verifies if the input `idx` value is greater than `arr->count`, but doesn't verify when the two values are equal, causing OOB.
 For example, if `arr->count` is `4`, `data[0]~data[3]` are created, but we can access non-existent `data[4]` to reach the area immediately after `arr`.

-It's surprising that shell can be obtained with such a simple vulnerability.Vulnerabilities should indeed be viewed from the perspective of finding bugs regardless of exploitability.
+It's surprising that shell can be spawned with such a simple vulnerability.
+Vulnerabilities should indeed be viewed from the perspective of finding bugs regardless of exploitability.

 ## 0x02.
 Exploit
-### Heap leak
+### Heap Leak
 First, to trigger the vulnerability, we allocate `Array` as follows.

 ``` python